Everything You Need to Know About Google My Business Posts

 - If you feel so inclined to spice up your Post game, you can add emojis to the content to give it a little visual boost.

-- There are content policies for Posts, if you violate them your post will be rejected.
+- There are content policies for Posts, this means that certain language/words, spam, inappropriate images, anything blurry gimmicky, adding a phone number and so on, can be considered a violation resulting in your post being rejected.
 For example, in a post we created for Whitespark there was an example in the content of a URL but it didn’t match our own site; we believe it was not approved because the link to the site was irrelevant to our business.
 Once we removed the URL the post was approved.

 - You can choose not to use a CTA button and add the URL to your website directly in the post, and the link will be enabled.